How To Improve Your Soft Skills (Plus Their Importance)

 2. Communicate often

-When you communicate, think about how you're addressing others, how clear your message is, your body language and your tone of voice.
-You'll also be able to see how others communicate and take tips and techniques from them to find a communication style that works for you.
+When you communicate, think about how you're addressing others, how clear your message is and your tone of voice.
+You may also notice how others communicate and take tips and techniques from them to find a communication style that works for you.

 3. Emphasize teamwork

-When you engage in good teamwork, you show your employer that you are great at collaborating with others.
-Teamwork could occur in a group setting for a presentation or one-on-one with another coworker to complete a shared task.
-During a shared task or daily responsibility, allow each member of the group to contribute their share and celebrate the different skills and personalities of the group.
-When you emphasize teamwork, you open yourself up to learning opportunities from your coworkers while improving your own skills.
+When you engage in good teamwork, you show your employer that you're great at collaborating with others.
+Teamwork could occur in a group setting for a presentation or one-on-one with another colleague to complete a shared task.
+During a shared task or daily responsibility, allow each member of the group to contribute their share and celebrate the unique skills and personalities of the group.
+When you emphasize teamwork, you open yourself up to learning opportunities from your colleagues while improving your own skills.

 Read more: 6 Qualities That Make a Great Team Player